 Focus on a smaller Feature set of data

-Our analysis of the Spruce dataset, through our Python application showed that we could achieve our objective of building a model to predict on which plot to plat Spruce trees, and do so with an approach that reduces false positive results.
+Our analysis of the Spruce dataset, through our Python application showed that we could achieve our objective of building a model to predict on which plot to plant Spruce trees, and do so with an approach that reduces false negative results.

 The original dataset contained 44 input variables, mainly information of the soil types in Canadian forests.